An Introduction To Prevention:

 - Reduce the early onset of marijuana use among 9 to 20 year old.

-In order to address the early onset of alcohol and marijuana use, Beyond The Bell uses the Strategic Prevention Framework to:
+In order to address the early onset of alcohol and marijuana use, Beyond The Bell uses the Strategies and Prevention Framework to:

 - Assess Needs